lattesmile/lattesmile/README.md

 - 👋 Hi, I’m @lattesmile
 - 👀 I’m interested in sports and video games.
-- 🌱 I’m currently refactoring the frontend of a drone delivery service.
+- 🌱 I’m currently using NodeRED and React Native.
 - 📫 How to reach me: GitHub or my LinkedIn

 <!---